scp93ch/morse-pro/README.md

 # Documentation

-Documentation on how to use the library is embedded in the source code.
+Documentation on how to use the library is embedded in the source code and can be found [at the ESDoc site](https://doc.esdoc.org/github.com/scp93ch/morse-pro/).

 Library overview:
 * [morse-pro.js](./src/morse-pro.js): Basic functions to translate Morse code.
 Includes mapping of characters and prosigns to dots and dashes.